sanderfu/TTK4145-ElevatorProject/internal/ordermanager/README.md

  * Test sending orders and ordercompletes on 3 terminals on one computer - PASSED
  * Test sending order and ordercompletes on 3 PCs on the sanntidlab with 20% packet loss - PASSED

+ ### TODO - Generate Cost
+ * Let cost value be defined by length of primary queue, with reduction for each element in queue that matches Floor.
+Further advancements will be made.